What Is My Home Worth? A Guide to Finding the Value of Your House

 As mentioned, property values fluctuate over time.
 There are several reasons for this, including:

 • The economy – The general health of the economy affects real estate value.
 The economy is measured by economic indicators such as the GDP, employment data, manufacturing activity, and the price of goods.
-Typically, when the economy is slow, the real estate market is, as well, causing home values to drop, while economic growth boosts home values.
+Typically, when the economy is slow, the real estate market is as well and causes home values to drop, whereas economic growth boosts home values.

 • Supply chain and material costs – The rising cost and limited supply of lumber, steel, aluminum, and other construction materials have driven up housing costs.